Skip to main content

 Helen Frankenthaler Bogliasco Special Fellowship in Visual Arts

-Thanks to support from the Helen Frankenthaler Foundation, we are pleased to announce the new Helen Frankenthaler Bogliasco Special Fellowship in Visual Arts.
-Designated for a promising early career woman visual artist from any nation, the Fellowship comes with a $2000 stipend.
+Thanks to support from the Helen Frankenthaler Foundation, the Helen Frankenthaler Special Fellowship is designated for a promising early career woman visual artist from any nation.
+The Fellowship includes a $2000 stipend.

 The Natalie and Richard Jacoff Special Fellowship in Literature Scholarship

-This special Fellowship is awarded to a rising scholar from any nation who demonstrates exceptional achievement and is developing a significant new project in literature scholarship.
-In addition to the one-month residency at the Bogliasco Center, the awardee will receive a $2000 stipend.
+This special Fellowship is awarded to a scholar from any nation who demonstrates exceptional achievement and is developing a significant new project in literature scholarship.
+The Fellowship includes a $2500 stipend.

 The Virginia Howard Fellowship